Ischaemic Stroke

 - Alternative: aspirin 75mg OD

-If the patient is treated with thrombolysis, antiplatelet therapy should be delayed until 24 hours after AND once repeat imaging excludes haemorrhage.
+If the patient is treated with thrombolysis, antiplatelet therapy should be delayed for 24 hours after, AND once repeat imaging excludes haemorrhage.

-- Offer aspirin 300mg OD initially, until anticoagulation is started
+Initial management: offer aspirin 300 mg OD initially, until anticoagulation is started

 - 1st line for most patients: DOAC (e.g. apixaban)